Questions to Ask When Looking for a CPA

 7. Make Use of Enhanced Charitable Deductions

 With a handful of exceptions, the IRS allows businesses to deduct donations to §501(c)(3) nonprofit organizations just like individuals do, including some enhanced deductions specifically for restaurants donating food.
-Take advantage of these types of restaurant tax tips can be a little tricky, though, so you probably want to hire a small business accounting firm like Xendoo to help navigate these waters safely.
+Take advantage of these types of restaurant tax tips can be a little tricky, though, so you probably want to hire a small business accounting firm like xendoo to help navigate these waters safely.
 You can’t deduct staff time or the total fair market value of the food, but these deductions can still help boost your profit margin significantly.

 8. Track Employee Tips Meticulously